Eastern copperhead: Distribution and habitat

+Eastern copperheads are habitat generalists which are species able to survive in different habitats (fragmented and unfragmented).
 Within its range, it occupies a variety of different habitats.
 In most of North America, it favors deciduous forest and mixed woodlands.
 It is often associated with rock outcroppings and ledges, but is also found in low-lying, swampy regions.
 During the winter, it hibernates in dens or limestone crevices, often together with timber rattlesnakes and black rat snakes.
 In the states around the Gulf of Mexico, however, this species is also found in coniferous forest.
 In the Chihuahuan Desert of West Texas and northern Mexico, it occurs in riparian habitats, usually near permanent or semipermanent water and sometimes in dry arroyos (brooks).
+Habitat fragmentation has been found to impair Eastern Copperhead access to feeding, brumation, and reproduction sites.

 Conservation status

 This species is classified as least concern on the IUCN Red List of Threatened Species (v3.1, 2001).
 This means that relative to many other species, it is not at risk of extinction in the near future.
 The population trend was stable when assessed in 2007.
+Their venom has potential medicinal value to humans.

 Behavior

 In the Southern United States, copperheads are nocturnal during the hot summer, but are commonly active during the day during the spring and fall.
 Unlike other viperids, they often "freeze" instead of slithering away, and as a result, many bites occur due to people unknowingly stepping on or near them.
 This tendency to freeze most likely evolved because of the extreme effectiveness of their camouflage.
 When lying on dead leaves or red clay, they can be almost impossible to notice.
 They frequently stay still even when approached closely, and generally strike only if physical contact is made.
+Generally nonaggressive, will only strike if threatened as a last resort.
 Like most other New World vipers, copperheads exhibit defensive tail vibration behavior when closely approached.
-This species is capable of vibrating its tail in excess of 40 times per second— faster than almost any other nonrattlesnake snake species.
+This species is capable of vibrating its tail in excess of 40 times per second— faster than almost any other non-rattlesnake snake species.